© Kurt Petersen

 COLLABORATIONS

-Other associate directing credits include: IDOMENEO (dir.
-Lindy Hume, Opera Australia); LORD OF THE FLIES directed by Kip Williams and ACCIDENTAL DEATH OF AN ANARCHIST directed by Sarah Giles (Sydney Theatre Company); LE NOZZE DI FIGARO and ORPHEUS & EURYDICE (Opera Queensland / Opera Australia); CINDERELLA schools tour (Opera Australia); IL TROVATORE (Royal Opera House - Covent Garden); AS YOU LIKE IT (dir.
-David Berthold, La Boite); and, 1984 (dir.
-Michael Futcher, Queensland Performing Arts Centre).
+Other associate directing and assistant directing credits include: IDOMENEO (dir.
+Lindy Hume, Opera Australia); LORD OF THE FLIES directed by Kip Williams and ACCIDENTAL DEATH OF AN ANARCHIST directed by Sarah Giles (Sydney Theatre Company); LE NOZZE DI FIGARO directed by Patrick Nolan and ORPHEUS & EURYDICE directed by Yaron Lifschitz (Opera Queensland, Opera Australia); CINDERELLA schools tour (Opera Australia); IL TROVATORE (Royal Ballet and Opera - Covent Garden); AS YOU LIKE IT (dir.
+David Berthold, La Boite Theatre Company); and, 1984 (dir.
+Michael Futcher, shake & stir, Queensland Performing Arts Centre).

 ARTISTIC LEADERSHIP

-Heather is a sessional lecturer in directing at NIDA.
-She has taught acting, directing, dramaturgy, devising, and Shakespeare at Griffith University, Queensland University of Technology, and the University of Queensland, and regularly mentors emerging directors, actors, and creatives from across Australia.
+Heather is a sessional lecturer in directing at the National Institute of Dramatic Art.
+She has also taught acting, directing, dramaturgy, devising, and Shakespeare at Griffith University, Queensland University of Technology, and the University of Queensland.

 TRAINING

-Heather holds a Master of Fine Arts (Directing) from the National Institute of Dramatic Art; a Bachelor of Creative Arts (Drama & Creative Writing) from the University of Queensland; and a BTEC National Diploma in Performing Arts (Musical Theatre Performance) from the BRIT School for Performing Arts, London.
+Heather trained through the Young Artist Program of the Festival d’Aix-en-Provence and holds a Master of Fine Arts (Directing) from the National Institute of Dramatic Art, a Bachelor of Creative Arts (Drama & Creative Writing) from the University of Queensland, and a BTEC National Diploma in Performing Arts (Musical Theatre Performance) from the BRIT School for Performing Arts, London.

 -